 After three successive pre-lock failures code (8), or three start failures code (21), all car calls will be cancelled, landing calls released, the "LSI" indicator cancelled, and the event recorded.

-The lift doors will park open and will only close again if a car or a landing call is operated.
-If another code (14) is again generated, following a further three unsuccessful attempts to start, the doors will again park open, but will only respond to car calls.
+If another code (14) is again generated, following a further three unsuccessful attempts to start, the gates will stay unlocked.